dyno-might/dyno-might.github.io/_posts/2021-08-26-culture-war-island-hopping.md

 * Mandate implicit bias training.
 * Require officers to de-escalate or exhaust alternatives before resorting to force.

 Say you have evidence that banning chokeholds reduces the number of people killed by police without causing any increase in crime.
-A hardcore police supporter might well agree to that policy if it's phrased as an "evidence-based policy tune-up" Not so much if it's phrased as a win for "Team Police Are Bad".
+A hardcore police supporter might well agree to that policy if it's phrased as an "evidence-based policy tune-up".
+If it's phrased as a win for "Team Police Are Bad", not so much.

 If we can resist the urge to talk about grander themes and stick to the effects of things we can actually *do*, we'd have a better chance of making progress.